fparejam/MovieRecommender/README.md

 ## API Documentation

-The recommendation system provides an API for retrieving personalized recommendations based on user preferences.
-The API includes the following endpoints:

-- `/recommendations/single-movie` - Returns a list of recommended movies and TV shows based on a single movie like.

-- `/recommendations/personalized` - Returns a list of personalized recommendations based on user viewing history and preferences.
+The recommendation system provides works on Vercel Serverless Functions instead of a backend for retrieving personalized recommendations based on user preferences.
+It provides recommendations that return recommended movies based on both a single movie like and based on user viewing history and preferences.

-To use the API, make a GET request to the desired endpoint with the required parameters.

 ## Technologies Used